magento/devdocs/src/cloud/project/log-locations.md

 ---
 group: cloud-guide
-title: View logs
+title: View and manage logs
 functional_areas:
   - Cloud
   - Configuration
 redirect_from:
   - /cloud/trouble/environments-logs.html
 ---

-Logs are useful for troubleshooting problems related to {{site.data.var.ece}} [build and deploy hooks][hook].
+Logs for {{site.data.var.ece}} projects are useful for troubleshooting problems related to {{site.data.var.ece}} [build and deploy hooks][hook], cloud services, and the Magento application.

- {:.bs-callout-info}
-Magento-specific logs are in the `<magento-root-dir>/var/` directory.
-See [Magento Logging][configlog] in the _Configuration guide_.

-{:.bs-callout-tip}
-When you configure your Cloud environment, you can [set up log-based Slack and email notifications][slacklog] for build and deploy actions.

-## Viewing logs

-There are three ways to view logs: file system, project web UI, `magento-cloud` CLI.
+You can view the logs from the file system, the project web UI, and the `magento-cloud` CLI.

--  **Log directories**—The `/var/log` system directory contains logs for all environments.
+-  **File system**—The `/var/log` system directory contains logs for all environments.
 The `var/log/` Magento directory contains app-specific logs unique to a particular environment.
 You must use an SSH connection to access logs in a remote server environment.
 These directories are not shared between nodes in a cluster.
 In Pro Production and Staging environments, you must check the logs on each node.

 -  **Project web UI**—You can see build and post-deploy log information in the environment _messages_ list.

 -  **Magento Cloud CLI**—You can view logs using the `magento-cloud log` command.

-### Aggregated log data
+## Manage log data

-On Pro Production and Staging environments, you can review and analyze aggregated data from all {{ site.data.var.ece }} logs using the New Relic Logs service.
+On Pro Production and Staging environments, use the New Relic Logs application integrated with your project to manage aggregated log data from all logs associated with your {{ site.data.var.ece }} project.

+The New Relic Logs application provides a centralized log management dashboard to troubleshoot and monitor {{site.data.var.ece}} Production and Staging environments.
+The dashboard also provides access to log data for Fastly CDN, Image Optimization, and Web application firewall (WAF) services.
 See [New Relic services][].

 ### Log command